zaki-x86/opengl-cg/docs/hello-triangle.md

 # Hello Triangle

+## How to render an object in OpenGL?

+As we discussed in [Rendering Pipeline](rendering-pipeline.md), the vertex shader processes each vertex and transforms them from 3D coordinates to 2D coordinates.
+The vertex shader also allows us to do some basic processing on the vertex attributes.
+The fragment shader processes each fragment (or pixel) and outputs a color that is used to draw the pixel on the screen.

 ## Define the vertex data of the triangle

 For now let's draw a flat triangle onto the final screen area; x between -1 and 1, y between -1 and 1, and z = 0.